markti/aws-k8s-demo/README.md

 ## GitHub Actions Workflows

 ### Docker Workflows
 There are two GitHub Actions workflows that use Docker to build and push the container images.
-These need to be executed after Terraform has been used to provision the Azure infrastructure.
+These need to be executed after Terraform has been used to provision the AWS infrastructure.

 ### Terraform Workflows
 The directory `.github/workflows/` contains GitHub Actions workflows that implement a CI/CD solution using Docker and Terraform.
 There are individual workflows for the three Terraform core workflow operations `plan`, `apply`, and `destroy`.